 Drumore Estate is an elegant, historic private residence that is opened to the public for special events.
 For 15 years, Bill and Karyn Regitz have been hosting beautiful weddings at their premier Lancaster County wedding venue.
-Bill and Karyn live in the mansion full-time with their three Boston terriers, and they love sharing the unmatched beauty of Drumore Estate with their guests.
-The gardens are designed by a Longwood Gardens-trained master gardener and a wonderful team of gardeners and groundskeepers maintain the estate.
+Bill and Karyn live in the mansion full-time with their three Boston terriers and enjoy sharing the unmatched beauty of Drumore Estate with their guests.

-Bill and Karyn are hands-on owners down to the last detail, with the help of their in-house chef, wedding coordinator & planners, and event staff.
-The entire team at Drumore Estate takes pride in ensuring that you experience the wedding of your dreams at Drumore Estate.
+Bill and Karyn are hands-on owners down to the last detail.
+With the help of their in-house chef, wedding coordinators and event staff they work to ensure that you experience the wedding of your dreams.

-Mature trees were transplanted on the property in 1939, and the towering sycamores lining the driveway are a hallmark of the estate to this day.
-Drumore Estate features an absolutely breathtaking wedding aisle, as brides ascend stairs from the mansion to make their entrance through the Formal gardens.
-To the left of the Fountain garden, the unmatched view stretches across the Susquehanna River valley as far as the eye can see.
-The sunsets at Drumore Estate are simply stunning.
+Mature trees were transplanted on the property in 1939 and the towering sycamores lining the driveway are a hallmark of the estate to this day.
+Drumore Estate features a breathtaking wedding aisle for brides to ascend stairs from the mansion to make their entrance through the Formal Gardens.
+To the left of the Fountain Garden, the bucolic view stretches across the Susquehanna River Valley.

-John F. Steinman later made additions to the property to refine its entertaining abilities, such a porch areas, the first outdoor swimming pool in Lancaster County, and later the indoor pool located in what is now the Orangery so that he could continue his swimming regimen into his old age.
-Other local Steinman family properties include Conestoga Gardens and the Pressroom Restaurant, adjacent to Steinman Park where a statue honors John F. Steinman and his brother, James Hale Steinman.
+John F. Steinman planned the property with entertaining in mind.
+There are numerous patios, balconies, porches, pools, and fountains nestled in the Formal Gardens.
+Other local Steinman family properties include Conestoga House and Gardens and the Pressroom Restaurant adjacent to Steinman Park where a statue honors John F. Steinman and his brother, James Hale Steinman.
 John F. Steinman loved Drumore Estate and lived here until he died in 1980.